FunnelKit

 Configure the order note added event trigger

-Similarly, add an action, fetch your Google Sheet, and choose the tab you prefer.
+Similarly, add an action to fetch your Google Sheet and choose the tab you prefer.

 Select the order notes google sheets